mateus007/repositor/README.md

 - Start a new project
 - Init git on that project - `git init`
 - Do initial project setup
-- Create a new root folder called `repositor`
-- Go to folder `repositor`
-- Add `.gitignore` file on folder to git do not track the files inside that folder
+- Init repositor on that project - `repositor init`
-- Create the `repositor.conf` file with configurations for repositories
+- Update the `repositor.conf` file with configurations for repositories - see `example.conf`
 - Run `repositor [repository] clone` to create copy of repository and deploy files
 - Develop!